 Attributes of International President

-The attributes for president follow, as information; however, the nomination period for ISACA president is closed.
+The attributes for president follow.
 President must have previous experience on the ISACA International Board of Directors.
 More information on these attributes.

 - Able to think strategically

 - Able to build strong working relations internally and externally, and serve as an influencer to same